-There have been a number of high-profile outbreaks of infections, diseases, and viruses in recent history, from the 2009 swine-flu pandemic to the Ebola outbreaks that have been on-going in West Africa since 2014.
+There have been a number of high-profile outbreaks of infections, diseases, and viruses in recent history, from the 2009 swine-flu pandemic to the Coronavirus outbreak in China.

 Not all outbreaks are international or even national in scale, however, some are much smaller and closer to home.
 The risk of localised outbreaks in workplaces still need to be managed, despite the fact they don’t threaten the world’s order, to maintain productivity and avoid escalation into a more serious problem.